andrewsunglaekim/promise-returns-async-await-workshop/readme.md

 ## Returning a get response from axios (10/25)

-Before getting to heavy into the JS, lets just make a quick api request to the mapquest developer api.
+Before getting to heavy into the JS, lets just make a quick api request to the [mapquest geocoding api](https://developer.mapquest.com/documentation/geocoding-api/address/get/).
 Open your browser and enter the following url:

 ```
 http://www.mapquestapi.com/geocoding/v1/address?key=<api-key-here>&location=redventures